drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 2: Thiazolidine-dione

-The carbonyl group may form a hydrogen bond with the receptor site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-thiazolidine-dione-9c670b7c'><i class='fa fa-play' aria-hidden='true'></i></button>The carbonyl group may form a hydrogen bond with the receptor site.
 Other changes including the volume, the conformational and the physico-chemical properties of the molecules such as the polar surface area, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/CO-example2.png){: loading=lazy }